 Version control is the process by which different drafts and versions of a document are managed.
-It provides an audit trail for the revision and update of these finalised versions.
+It provides an audit trail for revising and updating these finalized versions.

 We are starting this Feature Spotlight series to give you a better idea of our capabilities.
 Document360 was designed and developed based on our 5+ years of pain points building documentation for our successful enterprise products BizTalk360, Atomic Scope & Serverless360.

-One of the main issues we had with our previous documentation solution was the lack of versioning capability.
-With agile, almost being the default mode of operation nowadays, most software companies prefer to release versions fast and often.
-The main post release activity is updating the documentation, this can be a tedious task and often forgotten.
+One of our main issues with our previous documentation solution was the lack of versioning capability.
+With agile, almost the default mode of operation nowadays, most software companies prefer to release versions quickly and often.
+The main post-release activity is updating the documentation, this can be a tedious task and often forgotten.

-Version control is an important capability for documentation that undergoes lots of revisions and especially when multiple users are working on the same document.
+Version control is an important capability for documentation that undergoes many revisions, especially when multiple users are working on the same document.
 The articles are prone to human error and versioning helps to bring back / recover the document to a healthy state.
 The challenge is to compare the two versions and find out the differences.

 When you fork the published version, this will automatically create a second version (Version 2) of the same article.
 In this situation, the current version will be v2 and the published version will be v1.